dcbaker/alot/docs/source/api/commands.rst

 Command-line strings given by the user via the prompt or key bindings can be translated to :class:`Command` objects using :func:`alot.commands.commandfactory`.
-Specific actions are defined as subclasses of :class:`Command` and can be registered to a global command pool using the :class:`registerCommand` decorator.
+Specific actions are defined as subclasses of :class:`Command` and can be registered to a global command pool using the :class:`RegisterCommand` decorator.

 ..
 Note::